-The drivers of malleefowl decline are pressures such as habitat loss, predation and bushfires.
+The drivers of malleefowl decline are pressures such as habitat loss, predation and bush fires.
 Climate change is expected to increase these pressures.
 We are conducting this study to understand how a drying climate may impact malleefowl by studying their ability to move and disperse within and between habitat patches.
-We will also study methods for improving resilience such as reducing competition with herbivores and identifing the appropriate size of habitat corridors or patches.
+We will also study methods for improving resilience such as reducing competition with herbivores and identifying the appropriate size of habitat corridors or patches.

 A partnership project between community citizen scientists, Middleback Alliance, The University of Adelaide and Natural Resources EP.